ConnectableUs/vidtools/handbrake.notes.md

 # handbrake

+It turns out that the "libav aac" audio encoder is the problem.
+A solution is to use a non-open-source aac encoder, the fdk-aac.
+This should build functional handbrake instances:

+    `./configure --launch-jobs=4 --enable-fdk-aac --launch`

+I leave the rest, below, for completeness.

 - for Ubuntu, handbrake `0.10.2+` sort of worked;
 - apt uninstalled the GUI version, and updated to a (broken) version of `HandBrakeCLI` 1.04;